コノム konomu's notebook

 I can see Mount Fuji.

-「富士山が見えるよ。」 is a sentence that does not feature a topic within it.
-We call these types of sentences topicless sentences.
-Naturally, the sentences of this structure will have subject-marking が.
+「富士山が見えるよ。」 is a sentence that does not contain a topic, and we call these kinds of sentences topicless sentences.
+Sentences with this structure use descriptive が.

 Diagram showing structure of 「富士山が見えるよ。」